RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-address-based-0.1.0.md

 | "paymentAddress is given by the payer"  | if `signer` is the payer **and** `paymentAddress` is given  |
 | "refundAddress is given by the payee"   | if `signer` is the payee **and** `refundAddress` is given   |

-Note: These warnings are necessary to highlight to avoid attempt of fake payments and refunds.
-For example, a payer could create a request given as the payment address one of his own address.
-A system could interpret a transaction to this address as payment while the payee does not receive anything.
+Note: These warnings are necessary to highlight to avoid attempts of fake payments and refunds.
+For example, a payer could create a request using as the payment address one of his own addresses.
+A system could interpret a transaction to this address as a payment while the payee did not receive the funds.

 #### Results